Jeff Jackson (ice hockey, born 1965)

-Jeff Jackson (born April 24, 1965) is a Canadian retired professional ice hockey winger and who played 263 games in the National Hockey League.
-He played for the Toronto Maple Leafs, New York Rangers, Quebec Nordiques, and Chicago Blackhawks.
+Jeff Jackson (born April 24, 1965) is a Canadian ice hockey executive and retired ice hockey winger who is the CEO of hockey operations of the Edmonton Oilers of the National Hockey League (NHL).
+Jackson played 263 games in the NHL for the Toronto Maple Leafs, New York Rangers, Quebec Nordiques, and Chicago Blackhawks.

 Early life

 Jackson was born in Chatham-Kent, Ontario, and raised in Dresden, Ontario.
 After retirement in 1993, Jackson attended the University of Western Ontario Faculty of Law.

 Career

-Prior to playing in the NHL, he played for Canada's World Junior Under-20 team which won a gold medal at the 1985 World Junior Ice Hockey Championships in Helsinki, Finland.
+Before playing in the NHL, he played for Canada's World Junior Under-20 team, which won a gold medal at the 1985 World Junior Ice Hockey Championships in Helsinki, Finland.

-Upon graduating from law school, he accepted a position at Heenan Blaikie Law firm, where he practised sports and entertainment law.
+Upon graduating from law school, he accepted a position at Heenan Blaikie Law firm, where he practiced sports and entertainment law.
 In June 2006, he was hired by the Toronto Maple Leafs as their director of hockey administration.
 On August 24, 2007, Jackson was promoted to assistant general manager and director of hockey operations, working alongside then general manager John Ferguson Jr. When Ferguson was fired on January 22, 2008, Jackson remained as the team's assistant general manager under Cliff Fletcher.
 On September 12, 2008, Jackson was appointed the new general manager and governor of the Toronto Marlies, the American Hockey League farm club of the Maple Leafs.
 He also maintained his role as assistant GM and director of hockey operations.
 In March 2010, months after Brian Burke became the team's GM and president, Jackson left his position with the Leafs.

+On August 3, 2023, Jackson was hired by the Edmonton Oilers to be CEO of hockey operations.
+After the Oilers announced on June 27, 2024, that then-general manager Ken Holland's contract would not be renewed, Jackson assumed the role of interim general manager.
+Jackson stepped down as interim general manager on July 24, with the Oilers' hiring of Stan Bowman.

-Jackson has appeared as a guest speaker and lecturer at numerous universities and conferences, including Harvard Law School and Osgood Hall law school.
+Jackson has appeared as a guest speaker and lecturer at numerous universities and conferences, including Harvard Law School and Osgoode Hall Law School.